socomsystems/documentation/developer_manual/bugtracker/triaging.rst

 ----------------------

 * You need a `GitHub account <https://github.com>`_ to contribute to bug triaging.
-* If you are not familiar with the GitHub issue tracker interface (which is used by Nextcloud to handle bug reports), you `may find this guide useful <https://guides.github.com/features/issues/>`_.
+* If you are not familiar with the GitHub issue tracker interface (which is used by cyfrSpaces to handle bug reports), you `may find this guide useful <https://guides.github.com/features/issues/>`_.
 * You will initially only be able to comment on issues.
 The ability to close issues or assign labels will be given liberally to those who have shown to be willing and able to contribute.
 Just ask on IRC!
 * Read `our bug reporting guidelines <https://github.com/nextcloud/server/blob/master/CONTRIBUTING.md#submitting-issues>`_ so you know what a good report should look like and where things belong.
 The `issue template <https://raw.github.com/nextcloud/server/master/issue_template.md>`_ asks specifically for some information developers need to solve issues.
 * It might even be fixed, sometimes!
 It can also be fruitful to contact the `developers on IRC <irc://freenode/#nextcloud-dev>`_.
 Tell them you're triaging bugs and share what problem you bumped into.
 Or just ask on the test-pilots mailing list.